AdobeDocs/experience-manager-cloud-service.en/help/assets/renditions.md

 ## Dynamic Media with OpenAPI Capabilities renditions {#dm-with-openapi-renditions}

-Access Dynamic Media with OpenAPI Capabilities renditions from Assets view.

 ### Before you begin

 * You must be a licensed AEM Dynamic Media user.
-* Assets within the repository must be approved and licensed.
-See [Approve assets in Experience Manager ](/help/assets/approve-assets.md#copy-delivery-url-approved-assets) to approve the assets.
+* Assets must be approved to display Dynamic Media with OpenAPI capabilities renditions.
+For more information, see [Approve assets in Experience Manager ](/help/assets/approve-assets.md#copy-delivery-url-approved-assets)
+* Dynamic Media with OpenAPI capabilities must be enabled on your AEM as a Cloud Service instance.

 ### View Dynamic Media with OpenAPI Capabilities renditions {#view-download-dm-with-openapi-renditions}

 1. Select the asset and click **Details**.
 1. Click the Dynamic Media icon available in the right pane.
-The Dynamic Media panel diaplays the Dynamic Media with OpenAPI Capabilities rendition for all asset types.
+The Dynamic Media panel displays the Dynamic Media with OpenAPI Capabilities rendition for all asset types.
 ![download icon](/help/assets/assets/dm-with-openapi-copy-url.png)
 1. Select **Dynamic Media with OpenAPI** option and then click **Copy URL** to copy the delivery URL of the asset.